How to create an employee handbook

 6. Compensation, benefits, and development

 Help team members understand how compensation works, what benefits they have access to, and what growth looks like at your company.
-This section tells employees how your company supports them both professionally and personally.
+This section tells employees how your company supports them both professionally and personally, offering important transparency when some studies show large company CEOs are paid an average of 204 times the compensation of rank-and-file workers.

 What to consider including